 The online documentation applies only to the most recent version of the design system.
 To read the documentation in PDF format for earlier versions, see the IBM Cúram Social Program Management PDF library.

 Chapter 2.
 IBM Social Program Management Design System release notes

-Read the release notes for recent versions of IBM Social Program Management Design System.
+Read about enhancements and bug fixes in the IBM Social Program Management Design System.